 Video is an engaging and relevant way to draw learners in, diversify instruction and model skills.
 Finding and curating accessible, captioned videos is becoming easier every day.
-Below are some of our favourite video sources with suggestions from Library Services, faculty and the Teaching and Learning team.
+Below are some of our favourite sources for readily available educational videos.
 Try a few in your teaching.
+Make sure to cite according to Conestoga APA.
+Citations are different for subscription based services (the Library) than for open access services (like YouTube and Khan Academy).

 Learn how to find videos from databases available through Library Services:

-Recently rebranded from Lynda.com, LinkedIn Learning is another fully licensed and robust collection of how-to and tutorial videos on most software, animation, business, CAD, web development, eLearning, marketing and more.
+Recently rebranded from Lynda.com, LinkedIn Learning is another service provided by the Library.
+It hosts a large collection of how-to and tutorial videos on most software, animation, business, CAD, web development, eLearning, marketing topics and more.

-Use LinkedIn tutorial videos to facilitate your teaching or support students to accomplish a variety of tasks including:
+Use LinkedIn tutorials to facilitate your teaching or support students to accomplish a variety of tasks including:

 - As an alternative or in addition to text based instructions you may already be using;